The Research Handbook gives all the vital information about undertaking a research degree at The University of Buckingham.

 The course aims to give students an understanding of computer programming languages, the application of computational algorithms to resolving biological problems and database creation and information mining.
 Students will complete the course having gained the transferable skills of computer programming, database techniques, oral and written communication skills and algorithm design.

-The A-level requirements for this course are AAB.
-Please note that subjects required for A-levels are Chemistry as well as any other Science subject or Mathematics and a third subject that may be any except General Studies.
+The A-Level requirements for this course are AAB.
+Please note that subjects required for A-levels are Chemistry as well as one from Mathematics or Biology.

 In the case of applicants who do not have Biology at A-level, they should have studied the subject to AS-level (or equivalent) and achieved at least a grade B. In the case of applicants offering more than three A-levels the Chemistry grade and the two best others will be considered.